tomatolog/manticore/docs/5_searching/expressions,_functions,_and_operators/miscellaneous_functions.rst

       units;
    -  ``out = {m | meters | km | kilometers | ft | feet | mi | miles}``,
       specifies the output units;
-   -  ``method = {haversine | adaptive}``, specifies the geodistance
+   -  ``method = {adaptive | haversine}``, specifies the geodistance
       calculation method.

-   Upto version 2.1.x (inclusive), “haversine” method was the default.
-   Starting with 2.2.1-beta, the default method changed to “adaptive”, a new, well optimized implementation that is both more precise *and* much faster at all times.
+   The default method is “adaptive”.
+It is well optimized implementation that is both more precise *and* much faster at all times than “haversine”.

 -  GREATEST()
--  GREATEST(attr\_json.some\_array) was introduced in version
-   2.2.1-beta.
-F.html argument is JSON array and return value is the greatest value in that array.
+-  GREATEST(attr\_json.some\_array) function takes JSON array as the argument, and returns the greatest value in that array.
 Also works for MVA.

 -  INDEXOF()
--  INDEXOF(cond FOR var IN json.array) function was introduced in 2.2.1-beta.
-It iterates through all elements in array and returns index of f.html element for which ‘cond’ is true and -1 if ‘cond’ is false for every element in array.
+-  INDEXOF(cond FOR var IN json.array) function iterates through all elements in array and returns index of first element for which ‘cond’ is true and -1 if ‘cond’ is false for every element in array.

    ::